 Entertain at Home

-Dan and I really enjoy hosting people in our own home, and you might too!
+My husband and I really enjoy hosting people in our own home, and you might too!
 Having people over avoids the temptation of going out to a nice restaurant or a bar.

 Most often, if we have lots of family and friends over, we make it a potluck style meal or have our guests bring their own drink.
 Games are played, fun is had.
 And if someone can’t drive home that night, they will always have a place to stay with us.
 And your friends might learn a frugal living tip or two!